About me

 Photography

 I also take photographs.
 I would consider myself an amateur photographer.
+I like to use old analog film cameras.
+And Toy Cameras too.

 My avatar is shot on an analogue camera!
 [1]